 College life is so much more than just classes.
 You can choose from a great variety of ways to get involved outside the classroom.
 In your Activities Planner, you will find many events listed that will broaden your horizons and enrich your experience as a student.

-For more information about participating in the groups listed here or others, see your Activities Planner, check your registration materials, or listen for chapel announcements.
+For more information about participating in the groups listed here or others, see your Activities Planner, check your registration materials, or check Eagle’s Nest for announcements.

 Collegians and Greek Rush